Mocking Styles in Testing: Narrow vs Broad

 Mocking is the practice of replacing real dependencies (databases, APIs, services) with controlled test doubles.

-• Mitigate risks caused by unreliable external systems
+• Reduce failures caused by flaky or unavailable external systems

-But how strict your mocks are defines whether you’re using a Narrow or Broad approach.
+However, the strictness of your mocks determines whether you’re leaning toward a Narrow or Broad mocking style.

-• Do you verify each ingredient in the recipe?
+• Do you inspect every ingredient used in a recipe?

-• Or just confirm the meal tastes right?
+• Or do you just check whether the final dish tastes good?

 Narrow Mocks Explained